 Adam Trent remembers his very first magic trick.
-Well, he doesn’t remember the specifics but does know it was for a birthday party.
+Well, he doesn’t remember the specifics but knows it was for a birthday party.
 And he certainly knows it went about as well as can be expected considering he was eight-years-old and working for free.

 “It was probably horrific, I can only imagine how bad it was,” said Trent.
 “I was doing card tricks on a beach at a reservoir, and there were windy cards flying everywhere while kids were chasing them.